Speak at Machine Learning Week Europe 2023

 Call for Speakers: Machine Learning Week Europe (November 15 – 16, 2023 | Berlin)

 Great!
-You found your way to the speaker application for the Predictive Analytics World and Deep Learning World conference series including the following conferences (you can apply for them all at the bottom of this page):
+You found your way to the speaker application for Machine Learning Week Europe, including the following tracks:

 Before you submit your application, please read the following information carefully:

 - What is the conference about?
 The conference focuses on the practical application of predictive & prescriptive analytics, machine & deep learning, data & text mining and related topics in business, industry, government and other verticals and covers analytical and technical as well as economical and organizational questions on a strategic and operational level.

 - What is special about this conference series?
 We are vendor neutral and offer a high-quality event with presentations by experts for experts that provide actionable value.
 We also encourage intensive discussions and Q&A sessions during the event.

 - Who is the main target audience of the conference?
 Most participants are senior data scientists, head of data science, chief data officer or are working in similar roles for well-known companies (DAX, Fortune 500, Unicorns).
 Our attendees already have a deep knowledge of data science and want to apply data science to solve real business challenges.
 Many are decision makers and are working in the industry for more than five years.

 - Keynote is a visionary lecture (~45 min.) on a major topic by well-known experts – there are very limited slots!

 - Case study (~30 min.) presents a concrete project and its business outcome – the company / client is presenting or has to be named!